yossiovadia/jira-mcp/README.md

 1. Make sure the virtual environment is activated correctly
 2. Check that all required environment variables are set
 3. Verify that Cursor is using the correct configuration file
 4. Restart Cursor after making any configuration changes

+If you encounter errors related to Jira connections:
+1. Verify your Jira credentials are correct
+2. Ensure you have appropriate permissions for the tickets you're trying to access
+3. If you only have access to one Jira system, only configure that system in your `.env` file
+4. Check your VPN connection if Jira is behind a corporate firewall

 ## GitHub Setup